cyupa/website/src/pages/legal/terms/customer-terms/index.md

 **(c)** as required by law; and

-**(d)** as expressly permitted in writing by the Customer.
-The Customer represents and warrants that it has secured all rights in and to Customer Data from its Authorized Users as may be necessary to grant this license.
+**(d)** as expressly permitted in writing by Customer.
+Customer represents and warrants that it has secured all rights in and to Customer Data from its Authorized Users as may be necessary to grant this license.

 ## We own our Services

 We own and will continue to own our Services, including all related intellectual property rights.
-We grant to the Customer a non-sublicensable, non-transferable, non-exclusive, limited license for the Customer and its Authorized Users to use the object code version of these components, but solely as necessary to use the Services and in accordance with the Contract and the User Terms.
+We grant to Customer a non-sublicensable, non-transferable, non-exclusive, limited license for Customer and its Authorized Users to use the object code version of these components, but solely as necessary to use the Services and in accordance with the Contract and the User Terms.
 All of our rights not expressly granted by this license are hereby retained.

-The Customer and its Authorized Users must not breach any copyright or intellectual property rights connected with the Services.
+Customer and its Authorized Users must not breach any copyright or intellectual property rights connected with the Services.
 This includes but is not limited to:

 **(a)** altering or modifying any of the code in the Services;